-Really there is a connection between the paths you follow!
+Really there is a connection to technology staffing between the paths you follow!

 You remember your first car, don’t you?
 I sure remember mine; it was a red Buick Special with black leather seats that had a small tear, lifted rear and a scoop on the hood.
 I was too cool for school in that car!
 Well that was until it broke down one day and I did what all teenagers with a car do, I called my Dad.
 And for the rest of the time I drove that car either my Dad or my current pals helped me support and fix it.
 I preferred my Dad for obvious reasons, not the least of which was he knew what he was doing, but he wasn’t always around.
 But what my friends and I lacked in skills we made up for in bravado.
 Looking back on it, I’m not sure how that car kept running as long as it did…ah, good times~